Back to Roborock Guides

 Enable Auto-Empty in App

 Open Roborock app and select your robot.
 Tap the settings gear icon.
 Find Empty Dock or Auto-Empty settings.
-Ensure auto-empty is set to On or Smart mode.
+Make sure auto-empty is set to On or Smart mode.
 Smart mode empties when dustbin is full.
 After Cleaning mode empties after every job.
 If set to Off the dock will never auto-empty.

 Quick Solutions